Ishraq21/RAGnetic/README.md

 <img width="20388" height="5692" alt="RAGnetic Logo" src="https://github.com/user-attachments/assets/92e1f139-9acb-43f3-9072-02d7f5336663" />

-RAGnetic is an open-source, highly configurable, compliance-first AI framework for building and deploying production-ready agents and multi-step workflows.
-It offers full control at every layer, from data ingestion and vector embeddings to retrieval pipelines, benchmarking, and deployment with no infrastrucutre overhead.
-RAGnetic provides YAML for developers who need infra-as-code and automation, and a GUI for business users who need visibility and management without coding.
-Both share the same backend, enabling seamless collaboration.
+RAGnetic is an open-source, highly configurable, compliance-first AI framework for building and deploying production-ready RAG systems and intelligent agents.
+It offers full control at every layer, from data ingestion and vector embeddings to retrieval pipelines, benchmarking, and deployment with no infrastructure overhead.
+RAGnetic provides YAML configuration for developers and an intuitive GUI for users who need powerful AI capabilities without coding.

 One of RAGnetic’s core philosophies is to give developers and organizations complete ownership of their on-premise AI while eliminating infrastructure overhead and reducing development time and cost.